neondatabase/neon/docs/rfcs/025-generation-numbers.md

 2. Deploy pageservers that write objects with generation numbers in the keys.

 Old pageservers will be oblivious to generation numbers.
 That means that they can't read objects with generation numbers in the name.
+This is why we must first step must deploy the ability to read, before the second step starts writing them.

 # Appendix A: Examples of use in high availability/failover